Workers' Comp

 Litigation If Necessary

 If the insurance company refuses a fair settlement, we file a personal injury lawsuit in Boone County Circuit Court.
 We prepare thorough pleadings, conduct discovery, depose witnesses, and represent you at trial.
-We never pressure injured clients to accept inadequate offers simply to avoid courtroom proceedings.
+Chris Miller has litigated cases that reached the Missouri Supreme Court, expanding the rights of injured Missourians statewide.

 Rear-end collisions most commonly cause whiplash and soft tissue injuries, spinal damage, herniated discs, traumatic brain injuries, and shoulder and knee injuries.
 Many of these conditions — particularly TBI and spinal injuries — may not present symptoms immediately.
-Seeking medical attention right after the accident, even if you feel fine, creates the documentation needed to connect your injuries to the collision.
+Seeking medical attention right after the accident, even if you feel fine, creates the documentation needed to connect your injuries to the collision and supports your medical bill recovery.

 Related practice areas